martintidemand/2022-PngToRec-and-mapmaker2/README.md

 ----------------------------

-The output of PngToRec, in the format of first coordinates.
+The output of PngToRec, in the format of:

+First the coordinates of the rectangles.

 Then a list of biomes, heights and colors for debugging only, as unaccounted colors will show up here.